jaimetur/PhotoMigrator/help/3-google-takeout.md

 > 7. Fix Broken Symlinks --> 10m
 > 8. <span style="color:grey">(Optional) Remove Duplicates after fixing --> 3h</span>
 >
-> NOTE 2: Above times are approximates and were measured running the tool on Linux using a Synology NAS DS920+.
+> NOTE: Above times are approximates and were measured running the tool on Linux using a Synology NAS DS920+.

 ## **Examples of use:**